 Grey literature - specialist catalogs

 Catalogs of specialist libraries in the field offer a rich bibliographic source of grey literature.
 Examples include the New York Academy of Medicine Library, the Canadian Foundation for Healthcare Improvement (CFHI), formerly The Canadian Health Services Research Foundation (CHSRF) Cabot database and the Health Management Information Consortium (UK) Database (HMIC).

 New York Academy of Medicine (NYAM) Library

-- NYAM Library publishes a quarterly alerting service, the Grey Literature Report covering the fields of health policy and public health
+- NYAM Library published a quarterly alerting service, the Grey Literature Report covering the fields of health policy and public health (publication ceased January 2017)

-- full cataloging with hypertext links to online versions of the documents where available
+- the online catalog with full cataloging and hypertext links to online versions of the documents where available

 - CFHI site